AdobeDocs/commerce-webapi/src/_includes/graphql/payment-methods/paypal-express-checkout-workflow.md

-1. When the buyer clicks a PayPal button, the frontend executes the [`createPaypalExpressToken`](/src/pages/graphql/schema/checkout/mutations/create-paypal-express-token.md) mutation.
+1. When the buyer clicks a PayPal button, the front end executes the [`createPaypalExpressToken`](/src/pages/graphql/schema/checkout/mutations/create-paypal-express-token.md) mutation.

 1. The application requests a secure token from PayPal.
 The application gathers information in the specified cart and sends this information to PayPal as part of a request for a secure token.